Approved by the Provost

-This policy applies to all undergraduate and graduate students, and all courses independent of modality (classroom-based, blended, online) or schedule type (lecture, lab, independent study, etc.).
+This policy applies to all undergraduate students and all undergraduate courses independent of modality (classroom-based, blended, online) or schedule type (lecture, lab, independent study, etc.).

 Confidentiality will be upheld by all parties to the highest degree possible at all stages of the grievance.
 This means that no issue regarding the grievance will be discussed with any person who is not directly involved in the grievance process.